MicrosoftDocs/win32/desktop-src/WmiSdk/commandlineeventconsumer.md

 ---
-Description: The CommandLineEventConsumer class starts an arbitrary process in the local system when an event is delivered to it. ms.assetid: 0dcae783-1722-45a4-b5d4-3fcf455dacf8 ms.tgt_platform: multiple
+description: The CommandLineEventConsumer class starts an arbitrary process in the local system when an event is delivered to it. ms.assetid: 0dcae783-1722-45a4-b5d4-3fcf455dacf8 ms.tgt_platform: multiple
 title: CommandLineEventConsumer class